miscalibrated/inkypi-notes/README.md

 Other notes and resources:

-- The display flashes a bunch when refreshing.
-Can look like it's having an issue but it's normal.
+- The display flashes a bunch when refreshing, powering on/off, when updating the settings, etc. It's normal.
 - Several plugins require an API key.
 They go in the `.env` file located in the root of the InkyPi project directory. https://github.com/fatihak/InkyPi/blob/main/docs/api_keys.md
 - [More info on plugin development](https://github.com/fatihak/InkyPi/blob/main/docs/building_plugins.md)
 - [Pi Zero 2 W - inkypi not updating, flashing green led](https://github.com/fatihak/InkyPi/issues/159): I didn't encounter any issues discussed in this thread, noting it here just in case.